|Display from 2005 Jane Addams School of Democracy Freedom Festival (St Paul, MN)|

 So often we remark that children look at things in really interesting ways.
 Actually, I think we’re surprised by how fully children look at things.
 A child notices how a bird walks or wonders whether she will see her face in this mirror too.
 Children are excited to tell us what they see and what they think about it.
 Their language is fresh, inventive, and expressive.
 It tells us, if we are listening, of their ideas, understanding of relationships, and theories about the nature of things.

 When I work with museums, I frequently hear language such as, “we’ll make the children try…” or “this will let children,…”.
-I do this as well, in spite of my self.
+In spite of my best intentions, I do this as well.
 We often speak and act as if children are passive learners, rather than the natural, active learners they are.
 They hardly need our permission to be curious, touch something, ask a question, or make sense of what is going on around them.

 While they don't need our permission to be curious, children do deserve recognition and support for their remarkable abilities and resources.
 They also need adults to pay attention, listen to their words, observe their response to materials, see their excitement, notice their learning strategies, and think about their interactions with others.
 They benefit from the experiences and encounters that engage their creativity, knowledge building, and individual action.
-While I think building towers, structures, and designs; exploring rich and varied environments; and playing with loose parts are really important, these are only a few of the kinds of activities children should be able to experience, enjoy and draw from.
+Building towers, structures, and designs; exploring rich and varied environments; and playing with loose parts are really important.
+These are, however, only a few of the kinds of activities children should be able to experience, enjoy and draw from.

 Networks of Relationships